Mrozy, Mińsk County

 Mrozy is a town in Mińsk County, Masovian Voivodeship, in east-central Poland.
 It is the seat of the gmina (administrative district) called Gmina Mrozy.

 The town has a population of 3,524.

 History

 During the German occupation of Poland (World War II), in December 1939, some expelled Poles from Ostrzeszów were deported to Mrozy.
 Two local Polish railwaymen were captured by the Germans for rescuing Jews from the Holocaust and imprisoned in nearby Mińsk Mazowiecki, where they were eventually liberated by the Polish resistance.

 Transport

+The A2 motorway passes to the north of Mrozy.

-There is a railway station in Mrozy, located on the line connecting Warsaw and Terespol.
+Mrozy has a station on the line connecting Warsaw-Terespol railway line.